sagemathinc/cocalc-doc/source/share.rst

     :width: 16px
     :alt: Icon for external link

-With that link, your file is available read-only on the CoCalc lightweight `share server`_.
+With that link, a read-only copy of your file is available on the CoCalc  `share server`_.
-A CoCalc login is not needed to access files on the share server.
 Files on the share server are `indexed by Google <https://www.google.com/search?q=site%3Acocalc.com%2Fshare>`_ unless you click the checkbox next to "Unlisted: Only allow those with a link to view this.".

 .. index:: Sharing files; direct from project